railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 .. tip::  Technical Guide

 	If you select a module in any of the module lists by clicking on a module line and then on Technical Guide at the top right of the window, Open ERP produces a technical report on that module.
-It's helpful only if the module is installed, so the menu *Administration > Modules Management > Installed Modules* produces the most fruitful list.
+It's helpful only if the module is installed, so the menu :menuselection:`Administration --> Modules Management --> Installed Modules` produces the most fruitful list.

 	This report comprises a list of all the objects and all the fields along with their descriptions.
 The report adapts to your system and reflects any modifications you've made and all the other modules you've installed.

-Click  *Apply Upgrades*  then  *Start Upgrades*  on the  *System Upgrade*  form that appears.
+Click :guilabel:`Apply Upgrades`  then :guilabel:`Start Upgrades`  on the :guilabel:`System Upgrade` form that appears.
 Close the window when the operation has completed.
-Return to the main menu you'll see the new menu  *Products*  has become available.
+Return to the main menu you'll see the new menu :menuselection:`Products` has become available.

 .. tip::  Refreshing the menu in the GTK client

 	After an update in the GTK client you'll have to open a new menu to refresh the content – otherwise you won't see the new menu item.
-To do that use the window menu *Form > Refresh/Cancel*.
+To do that use the window menu :menuselection:`Form --> Refresh/Cancel`.

 Installing a module with its dependencies
 -------------------------------------------

 You'll now install the CRM module (Customer Relationship Management) using the same process as before.

 	#.
-Use  *Administration > Modules Management > Uninstalled Modules* to get a list of modules to install.
+Use :menuselection:`Administration --> Modules Management --> Uninstalled Modules` to get a list of modules to install.
 Search for the \ ``crm``\  module in that list.

 	#.
 Install the module by clicking  *Install* and then  *Apply Upgrades* on the resulting module form, followed by  *Start Upgrade* on the toolbar to the right.